Yandex Cloud

 --template-db=<DB_template_name>

 The database name may contain Latin letters, numbers, underscores, and hyphens.
-The name may be up to 63 characters long.
-The names postgres, template0, and template1 are reserved for Managed Service for PostgreSQL.
-You cannot create databases with these names.
+The maximum name length is 63 characters.
+The names postgres, template0, and template1 are reserved for internal use by Managed Service for PostgreSQL.
+You cannot create databases using these names.

-Managed Service for PostgreSQL will start creating the database.
+Managed Service for PostgreSQL will launch the database creation process.

 1. Open the current Terraform configuration file describing your infrastructure.